gregorias/gregorias.github.io/_posts/2023-12-29-parsing-recipe-pattern.markdown

 The difference lies in `GCsvCookable` which a parsing-specific alternative for `TraversableB`. which is adjusted specially for parsing.

+Barbies also has an ingenious naming approach, which helps working with the library.
+It inspired me to do the same for the recipe pattern.

 ### Blog Posts

 [„Higher Kinded Option Parsing” by Chris